polyipseity/information/special/academia/HKUST/ENGG 1400/index.md

   - STRONG debriefing / debrief ::: STRONG assess your job interests, NOT your job skills!
 - assignments
   - [PERMA assessment and reflection](assignments/PERMA%20assessment%20and%20reflection/submission.md)

+## week 5 tutorial

+- time: 2024-10-03T10:30:00+08:00/2024-10-03T12:20:00+08:00
+- activity 1: practice ideation through 3 things ::: Person A names a category, and then person B names 3 things that fit into the category.
+Afterwards, everyone shouts "Three things!".
+Repeat this to practice ideation and avoid filtering ideas.
+- success ::: What is your definition of __success__?
+Where does your belief come from?
+Are some of them dysfunctional?
+  - success / dysfunctional belief ::: An example is "You should know where you are going by now."
+Yet, life stages have lengthened and delayed compared to before... (except for retirement age)
+  - success / idea board ::: With other people, ideate your definitions of success and their sources if known.
+Post them on sticky notes on an idea board.
+Then, categorize the definitions.
+Finally, look at the idea board together and discuss about any interesting thing you have found.
+- design thinking
+  - design thinking / life design: empathize ::: The amazing people you meet and the understanding/perspectives you give _and_ receive.
+  - design thinking / life design: define ::: Think about who you are, where you are, and what is _really_ important to you.
+  - design thinking / life design: ideate ::: You give yourself permission to have un-reserved thoughts, drawings, imaginations, and hopes.
+Also let the ideas of others in.
+  - design thinking / life design: prototype ::: You build simply and accessibly.
+  - design thinking / life design: test ::: You try things curiously and courageously.
+  - design thinking / reframing ::: Framing defines the boundaries and constraints of the solution set to your problem. __Reframing__ state the original problem but in a different perspective to expand the solution set.
+There may be unexpected innovation.
+- job hunting ::: Finding a job... or pursuing possibilities that give me choices and freedom (reframing)?
+  - job hunting / iceberg problem ::: visible job market (agency, jobs board, social media): 30%, hidden market (HR connection, direct application, networking): 70%
+- design thinking
+  - design thinking / curiosity ::: Curiosity makes everything new and invites exploration.
+It helps us notice new opportunities and connect with people.
+It allows us to look beyond preconceptions and be open to possibilities.
+  - design thinking / bias toward action ::: Designers test things out.
+They run small experiments and prototypes as opportunities to learn, regardless of outcome.
+They try things and iterate toward success, rather than waiting until they can get it "right" at the first time.
+  - design thinking / flare & focus ::: flare: create options, divergent thinking; focus: select options, convergent thinking
+- information interview ::: Not a job interview, but a conversation looking for others' stories.
+  - information interview / invitation ::: Who are you?
+How do you relate to them?
+Why them?
+What do you want to find out?
+And finally, ask them.
+  - information interview / best practices ::: ask for 3 more referrals, be genuinely curious, buy coffee, in person > virtual > by phone, thank you note
+  - information interview / culture ::: Be aware of cultural differences.
+Ask and observe.
+  - information interview / takeaways ::: People will help (refer) you if you ask.
+You will help (refer) someone back eventually...

+## week 6 tutorial

+- time: 2024-10-10T10:30:00+08:00/2024-10-10T12:20:00+08:00
+- network practicum
+  - format: part 1: instructor interviews guests; part 2: small-talk circle format
+  - dress code: business casual
+  - has food and drinks
+  - 2 guests: Mr. Alex (redacted), Mr. Derek (redacted)
+  - network practicum / takeaways ::: Learn from others' stories (collect data), and be inspired in your life planning!

+## week 7 tutorial

+- time: 2024-10-17T10:30:00+08:00/2024-10-17T12:20:00+08:00
+- design thinking
+  - design thinking / reframing
+    - design thinking / reframing / motivations ::: In design thinking, we put as much emphasis on _problem finding_ as we do on problem solving.
+What is the point of solving the wrong problem?
+- sticky problem ::: anchor problem, gravity problem, unclear problem
+  - anchor problem ::: Problems that _you think_ have only one possible solution. <p> Try to release the anchor to open up more solution possibilities.
+  - gravity problem ::: Problems that are _not actionable_ objectively.
+(Sometimes it may be an anchor problem but it seems like a gravity problem because your mind is so anchored on the solution...) <p> Try to accept and reframe the problem.
+Accept does not mean give up, however.
+There may be a possibility that the problem becomes actionable later.
+And you can always try to reframe the problem.
+  - unclear problem ::: compound/unfocused, inappropriately scoped, insufficient context, problems with two to three solutions (yes/no, either/or)
+  - sticky problem / reframing ::: See what kind of sticky problem you have.
+Reframe appropriately.
+Best if the reframed problem starts with "How might I..." <p> Reframing helps with getting the "right" solutions, because the solutions you get highly depends on your framing.
+- activity 1: reframing a problem ::: We are going to reframe your problem 3 times.
+In each round, state your problem on a idea board.
+With other people, add ideas to each others' boards.
+After each round, reframe your question based on the ideas given by others.
+  - activity 1: reframing a problem / takeaways ::: You can reframe your questions using ideation with others to get better results!
+Also, idea boards are a great way to help introverts participate.
+- ways of thinking
+  - ways of thinking / blocks ::: There are ways of thinking that may get you stuck on a problem.
+They could be cultural/milieu, emotional, intellectual, or perceptual.
+    - ways of thinking / blocks / cultural ::: embarrassment, fear of failure, uncomfortable with fantasy or intuition
+    - ways of thinking / blocks / emotional ::: control is good and chaos is bad, no support for new ideas, not supposed to have fun
+    - ways of thinking / blocks / intellectual ::: expert belief, inflexible style, wrong information
+    - ways of thinking / blocks / perceptual ::: choosing too tight a view, difficulty isolating, stereotyping

+## week 8 tutorial

+- time: 2024-10-24T10:30:00+08:00/2024-10-24T12:20:00+08:00

+## week 9 tutorial

+- time: 2024-10-31T10:30:00+08:00/2024-10-31T12:20:00+08:00